 Speaker Recognition as we know it: mostly IVRs in Call Centers

 Historically, Speaker Recognition debuted in the late 90’s with some experiments.
 In fact, between 1996 and 1998, this technology was used at the Scobey–Coronach Border (between the USA and Canada).
 Indeed, the goal was to enable enrolled local residents, who had nothing to declare, to cross the border when the inspection stations were closed for the night.
-Since then, we can see traces of Speaker Recognition technologies in a lot of fields and applications but it always (or at least in a large majority of cases) revolves around Call Centers to enable verification of a claimed customer identity during a conversation with a live agent or IVR interaction (Interactive Voice Response).
+Since then, we can see traces of Speaker Recognition technologies in a lot of fields and applications.
+In a large majority of cases, it revolves around Call Centers to enable verification of a claimed customer identity during a conversation with a live agent or IVR interaction (Interactive Voice Response).
 The technology certainly isn’t new.
-In 2013, Barclays was among the first adopters of a passive, “free speech,” voice verification system for authenticating private banking clients.
+In 2013, Barclays was among the first adopters of a passive, “free speech”, voice verification system for authenticating private banking clients.
 Speaker recognition system allows them verifying a customer’s identity within just 30 seconds of normal conversion and greatly improves security.

 - Financial Services in Call Centers or Banking Institutions where most of the use cases are centered around Caller Verification for specific operations.
 For instance, in 2016, HSBC decided to add voice biometrics as a secondary authentication factor.
 Indeed, after an online cyber attack, the company decided to improve its security system with speaker recognition.

 What to expect from the future of Speaker Recognition technologies.